pstroe/chartering-new-realms-2024/chapter1.md

 ACTUALLY I NEED TO CHECK WHATEVER WAS GOING ON IN ATTEMPT 10
 ### GPT-4o
 With the subscription to the GPT-4o model comes the option of configuring user-specific GPTs.
-(Something something about usefulness of these, find sources again)
+With the subscription to the GPT-4o model comes the option of configuring custom GPTs.
+Custom GPTs are specialized models tailored to perform specific tasks.
+Users can configure these models without coding by providing clear instructions, uploading relevant documents, and integrating external tools or APIs.
+This customization process involves defining the model's purpose, specifying its interaction style, and supplying domain-specific knowledge to enhance its performance.
+Once configured, custom GPTs operate by leveraging the provided instructions and data to generate responses aligned with the user's requirements, thereby improving efficiency and personalization in various application.{cite:p}`zhao_2024, garrido_2023, openai_2025`

 #### Try 1